HolbObsCom/scrapMinHac/README.md

 # scrapMinHac
-Scraping for public resources
-pip install urllib
-pip install selenium
-pip install bs4
+Scraping for public resources \n pip install urllib \n pip install selenium \n pip install bs4 \n

 download the driver of firefox or change the driver as you want.